African All Stars Transfer News & Rumours: Liverpool considering Kessie move

 Liverpool considering Kessie move

-Liverpool are considering a move for Milan midfielder Franck Kessie - according to Italian outlet Ansa.
+Liverpool are considering a move for AC Milan midfielder Franck Kessie - according to Italian outlet Ansa.

 The 25-year-old's current contract expires in June 2022, and the Reds could look to sign him on a free transfer as they seek a replacement for Georginio Wijnaldum.